 The direction indicator used to initiate a lane change procedure shall be activated by the driver for a period greater than 5 seconds.

-A lane change procedure and manoeuvre shall then be initiated by the driver with the appropriate deliberate action(s)."
+A lane change procedure shall then be initiated by the driver with the appropriate deliberate action(s)."

 Paragraph 3.5.7.2.1., amend to read: